-Toyota RAV4 owners have reported 5 problems associated with o2 sensor (under the electrical system category).
+Toyota RAV4 owners have reported 6 problems related to o2 sensor (under the electrical system category).

 See all problems of the 2002 Toyota RAV4.